-Most of this model is based on objective data that can be easily obtained in practice.
-M(t) is simply the engineering data that ordinarily goes into this type of analysis, such as energy costs, repair costs, expired depreciation, potential loss costs, potential downtime costs, etc. The model also separates the data obtained from the individual asset from the asset mortality data obtained from the entire class of assets.
+Most of this model is based on objective data that can be easily obtained in practice, and separates the data obtained from the individual asset from that obtained from the entire class of assets.
 There is a clear role for the art of classification of assets into homogeneous groups with similar characteristics that affect their mortality.

-It is beyond the scope of this paper to describe what happens when the optimized asset replacement timing indicated by this model is not met in practice; however, simple simulation experiments (Wendling, 2012) show that the systematic delay of asset replacements past an optimum time can create a material negative impact on the net worth of a company that owns a large portfolio of physical assets.
+It is beyond the scope of this paper to describe what happens when the optimized timing indicated by this model is not met in practice, however, simple simulation experiments (Wendling 2012) show that the systematic delay of asset replacements past an optimum time can create a significant negative impact on the net worth of a company that owns a large portfolio of physical assets.
 Without a theoretical foundation to define exactly when to replace assets, industries are probably either spending too much on replacements or tolerating inefficient operating costs of obsolete assets for too long.